OOPs | Object Oriented Design

 This approach is also known as the top-down approach.
 In this approach, a program is divided into functions that perform specific tasks.
 This approach is mainly used for medium-sized applications.
 Data is global, and all the functions can access global data.
 The basic drawback of the procedural programming approach is that data is not secured because data is global and can be accessed by any function.
 Program control flow is achieved through function calls and goto statements.
 The programming languages: FORTRAN (developed by IBM) and COBOL (developed by Dr. Grace Murray Hopper) follow this approach.

 These programming constructs were developed in the late 1970s and 1980s.
 There were still some issues with these languages, though they fulfilled the criteria of well-structured programs, software etc. They were not as structured as the requirements were at that time.
 They seem to be over-generalised and don’t correlate with real-time applications.

 To solve such kinds of problems, OOP, an object-oriented approach was developed as a solution.

 The Object-Oriented Programming (OOP) Approach –

 The OOP concept was basically designed to overcome the drawback of the above programming methodologies, which were not so close to real-world applications.
 The demand was increased, but still, conventional methods were used.
-With the emergence of OOP, all conventional methods were thrown out the window.
-OOP methodology not only solved the modern-era problem, but also, it brought a revolution in the programming methodology field.
+This new approach brought a revolution in the programming methodology field.

 Object-oriented programming (OOP) is nothing but that which allows the writing of programs with the help of certain classes and real-time objects.
 We can say that this approach is very close to the real-world and its applications because the state and behaviour of these classes and objects are almost the same as real-world objects.